LearningAnywhere/starter-project/readme.md

-# Pursuit Crawler
+# Starter project

-The magic behind the Pursuit project scenes
+A basic started project to launch a project with Typescript, Prettier, and ESLint.